TheStaticMage/firebot-openai/README.md

   - Optionally provide speaking instructions (prompt) for the `gpt-4o-mini-tts` model.
   - Route audio to system default, overlay, or custom audio device.
   - Optionally wait for audio to finish before proceeding to the next effect.
+- Firebot effect **OpenAI: Moderate Text** checks content for policy violations using OpenAI's Moderation API.
+  - Optionally stops effect execution if content is flagged (useful for filtering inappropriate chat messages or commands).
+  - Returns detailed moderation results including violation categories and confidence scores.
+  - Uses fail-closed strategy (treats errors as flagged content) for safety.
+- Replace variable **`$openaiModerationCheck[text]`** provides inline content moderation checks.
+  - Returns `"true"` if content is flagged, `"false"` if clean.
+  - Useful for conditional effects and simple moderation logic.
+  - Follows fail-closed behavior (returns `"true"` on errors).

 Example use cases:

 - Poetry generator that personalizes quick rhymes to the chatter's username.
 - Moderator helper that suggests a brief response for mods to paste.
+- Chat filter that blocks messages containing policy violations before they appear on stream.

 These also work well when combined:

 - TTS spam filter that classifies a message with the Run Prompt effect and reads approved messages with the TTS effect.
 - Joke generator that returns short, safe one-liners tailored to the viewer's name or topic and speaks them.
+- Content moderator that checks messages with the Moderate Text effect, logs violations, and only processes clean content.

 ## Documentation